 Conclusion

 As my first bolt action rimfire, I’ve always really liked this rifle.
 It’s been fun to shoot, and great for training new shooters.
 There’s some decent aftermarket support for it too.
 I can’t speak for the latest production, but if you get a chance to pick up a used one at a fair price, it’s worth your consideration.
-Despite the fact that I recently got a precision bolt action rimfire in a chassis last year, I still won’t part with this one.
+Despite the fact that I recently got a precision bolt action rimfire in a chassis, I still won’t part with this one.
 If you’re interested in reading more, check out the official Savage website.

 “One from the safe” is a series of some of my favorite firearms from my collection.
 This is the second, with the first being my S&W Model 617.